REVEALER: Reinforcement-Guided Visual Reasoning for Element-Level Text-Image Alignment Evaluation

-\begin{itemize} \item \textbf{Format Reward} evaluates whether the generated output adheres to the required structured format, including grounding stage ($< > /\boldsymbol{box} \boldsymbol{thinking} < >$), and conclusion stage ($< > /\boldsymbol{score}$$>$).
-Specifically, we assign a binary reward $r_{\text{format}} \in \{0,1\}$, where $r_{\text{format}} = 1$ if the output format is correct and $r_{\text{format}} = 0$ otherwise. \item \textbf{Box Reward} quantifies the localization accuracy of predicted bounding boxes by comparing them with ground-truth annotations.
+\textbf{(2) Box Reward} quantifies the localization accuracy of predicted bounding boxes by comparing them with ground-truth annotations.
 It adopts a commonly used matching-based strategy to compute the Intersection over Union (IoU) between predicted and ground-truth boxes.
 Specifically, let $\hat{B}$ and $B$ be the predicted and ground-truth bounding box sets for each element.
 We first compute the pairwise IoU matrix $\mathbf{M}$, then apply the Hungarian Algorithm to find the optimal one-to-one match as follows:

-where $\mathcal{H}$ is the set of matched pairs returned by the Hungarian algorithm, and unmatched elements are assigned zero IoU. \item \textbf{Element Reward} evaluates the fine-grained accuracy of the predicted alignment scores.
+where $\mathcal{H}$ is the set of matched pairs returned by the Hungarian algorithm, and unmatched elements are assigned zero IoU.

+\textbf{(3) Element Reward} evaluates the fine-grained accuracy of the predicted alignment scores.
 Instead of using a simple absolute difference, we adopt a squared-error based formulation to impose heavier penalties on large deviations.
 Specifically, for each element, the predicted scalar score $\hat{s}_i$ is compared against the reference score $s_i$ as follows:

 This formulation yields a continuous reward in the range $[0, 1]$.
-By utilizing the squared term, the reward provides sharper gradients for significant errors, encouraging the model to converge more strictly toward the ground truth compared to linear feedback. \end{itemize} By combining the aforementioned rewards, the total reward for RL training is defined as:
+By utilizing the squared term, the reward provides sharper gradients for significant errors, encouraging the model to converge more strictly toward the ground truth compared to linear feedback.